Our Achievements

 5. Protest against the Government Budgetary policy on providing NRs.
 50000 to couple who marries widow and amended the policy.

-6. Single women no longer need to take consent of male family member to obtain a passport.
+6. Single women no longer need to obtain the consent of male family members to obtain a passport.

-7. Government has announced the practice of Vaikalya (child widows) as ill-practice that should not be continued.
+7. The government has announced the practice of Vaikalya (child widows) as an ill practice that should not be continued.